lynnlangit/learning-cloud/README.md

 ## What is Here

 This Repo contains links to **100+ resources** I've created for you to learn to work on the public cloud.
-Links to artifacts are included for AWS, Azure, GCP or Alibaba Cloud.
+Links to artifacts are included for AWS, Azure, or GCP and more.
 I've also created a [`CLOUD-PATTERNS`](https://github.com/lynnlangit/learning-cloud/tree/master/CLOUD-PATTERNS) section to share best practice patterns and tools for cloud workloads.

-### New Courses and Articles in 2022
+### New Courses and Articles in 2023

 #### Cloud Articles
 - 🌟 NEW **'Lynn Langit's Cloud World'** [on Substack](https://lynnlangit.substack.com/)

 #### GCP Topics
+- SOON - updated GCP Essentials and GCP Enterprise courses on LI_L - see repo for updates --> [link](https://github.com/lynnlangit/gcp-essentials)
 - 🌟 NEW **'GCP Tools'** [course on LI_L](https://www.linkedin.com/learning/learning-google-cloud-developer-and-devops-tools) & associated repo examples in `tools` folder at [link](https://github.com/lynnlangit/gcp-essentials/blob/master/1_storage/tools/README.md)
 - 🌟 NEW **'GCP Cost Control'** [course on LI_L](https://www.linkedin.com/learning/google-cloud-controlling-cost), see repo [link](https://github.com/lynnlangit/gcp-essentials/tree/master/0_setup_and_iam_and_costs/0c_cost_control) too